thewillyhuman/snoicd-codex/README.md

 Notice that once the docker-compose services start it will take between 1 and 5 minutes for services to start.
 Once the services started you will be able to connect at http://localhost:8082.
 Find more information about the API [here](/api).
 This API has been documented with **Swagger 2** so at http://localhost:8082/swagger-ui.html you can try / test the behaviour of the endpoint.

+## Did you find an issue?
+If you find any issue or have any doubt with the system just ask by submitting an issue.

 ## Versions included